maxkayser/ectmetrics/README.md

 ## Installation

-To install the `ectmetrics` library, clone the repository and use pip to install the dependencies:
+To install the `ectmetrics` library, clone the repository and use pip to install the library and it's dependencies:

 ```bash
 git clone https://github.com/maxkayser/ectmetrics